system-zero/system-zero/data/docs/la.md

   # A lambda function, it is like a function without a name, but it is called
   # immediately.
 After the call release the resources.
 It is illegal to store
   # a lambda in a variable.
 It is also illegal to omit the argument list after
-  # the body, even if it is an empty list, so a pair of parentheses is obligatory.
+  # the body, even if it is an empty list, so a pair of parentheses is obligatory
+  # after the body.

   # Lambdas like functions, can be nested in arbitrary level, though they
   # can be complicated to parse, but legal: